Oskar1504/berry-base-listener/README.md

 *Self host*
 - to get notified via Discord webhook or telegram u need to add the Weebhook/chat id token to the .env
 - after that u need to edit ./server/data/cron/productListeners.json and add which token listens to which Product sku

+## how to use
+- clone repo
+- create .env using .env-template
+- remove mainapiconnector from package.json
+    - only used in personal enviroment to connect to main api gateway
+- edit ./server/data/cron/watchedProducts.json to specify which product skus to listen to
+- npm i
+- npm run start

 ## Todo
 - discord webhook implementation | added